 Walking Dingle, Day 1

-Travel & Tralee
+Travel to Tralee

-We walked around “downtown” Tralee & dined at Cassidy’s — a small, old classy building with excellent food.
-We ate Parmesan Herb-Crusted Sea Bass fillets, Spinach-Mushroom Risotto, & Seafood Chowder with brown bread.
-We heard “fuck” from a well-dressed older woman at the restaurant & “pussy” from our B&B owner at breakfast (talking with a fellow guest about a “football” player — and no one seemed phased by this).
-It was a great way to start our Irish trek 🙂
+The mattress was hard as a board and the pillows were flat, but a great location close to dining and bus station.
+We strolled downtown Tralee and dined at Cassidy’s — a small, old classy building with excellent food.
+We ate Parmesan Herb-Crusted Sea Bass fillets, Spinach-Mushroom Risotto, and Seafood Chowder with brown bread.
+We heard “fuck” from a well-dressed older woman at the restaurant and “pussy” from our B&B owner at breakfast (talking with a fellow guest about a “football” player).
+It was a great introduction to Irish lingo and the perfect start for an Irish walking holiday.

 You may also like